oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 });
 ```

-Here, you use the `User` model to query the database and get the 20 top-scoring players’ usernames and scores.
+Here, you use the `User` model to query the database and get the 20 top-scoring players' usernames and scores.

 ## Add User Management to Your Angular + MongoDB App